yuce/teacup_nats/README.md

         * `user => User :: binary()`,
         * `pass => Password :: binary()`,
         * `buffer_size => MessageBufferSize :: non_neg_integer()`: The number of publish messages
         to buffer before quitting.
 The default is 0.
+Setting `MesssageBufferSize` to `infinity` enables unlimited buffering.
         * `reconnect => {Interval :: non_neg_integer(), MaxRetry :: non_neg_integer()}`: Specifies
         reconnect strategy. `Interval` is the time in milliseconds between retrials, and `MaxRetry` is the number of retrials before quitting.
 You can set `MaxRetry` to `infinity` to try reconnecting